-Works equally well on the paintball field or at target practice.
-Gives players a high level of accuracy with many styles of guns.
-Uses a common .68 caliber, so it'll fit most types of paintball guns nicely.
+Works well on the field or at target practice.
+Also gives players high accuracy.
+Usable with many styles of guns due to its widely accepted caliber.

 There’s nothing quite like the thrill of paintball.
 Like a first-person video game in real life, paintball allows players to practice aim, movement, and combat tactics in a high-paced yet safe environment.
 The game started in 1981 in a recreational context, but today, it’s grown into a full-fledged sport with major tournaments and a professional organization.
 No matter where you sit on the experience spectrum, one thing is certain — you need paintballs to play.

 Paintballs may all appear the same at first, and to be fair, the majority are constructed in a similar way.
 They consist of water-based paint inside a brittle gelatin (and sometimes polystyrene) shell that’s designed to break on impact, releasing the colorful liquid inside.
 Paintballs are offered in different colors, calibers, package sizes, and aerodynamic architectures however, so there’s more variance than you might think.